Sijr73/GBASolver/README.md

 🔗 **Try Cell Growth Simulator online:** [Cell Growth Simulator Web Application](https://cellgrowthsim.com/)

-This repository contains all the necessary source code and Docker configuration files for building and running GBApp locally or on a server.
+This repository contains all the necessary source code and Docker configuration files for building and running Cell Growth Simulator locally or on a server.

-1. **Source Code** for the GBApp Shiny application (in the `GBApp` directory)
+1. **Source Code** for the Cell Growth Simulator Shiny application (in the `GBApp` directory)
-2. **Dockerfile** for building and running the GBApp container locally or on a server
+2. **Dockerfile** for building and running the Cell Growth Simulator container locally or on a server

 ---

-##  Running GBApp locally via Docker
+##  Running Cell Growth Simulator locally via Docker

-These instructions let you build and run the GBApp Docker container on your local machine.
+These instructions let you build and run the Cell Growth Simulator Docker container on your local machine.

 1. **Install Docker**
    - [Docker Desktop](https://www.docker.com/) for macOS, Windows, or Linux.